Everything we know about the upcoming Nothing Phone (2)

 The Nothing Phone (2) has been the subject of much speculation and anticipation in the tech world.
 After the success of the company’s initial launch, consumers are eagerly awaiting the release of this new device.

-While details remain scarce, rumors and leaks have given us a glimpse of what we can expect from Phone (2).
+While details remain scarce, rumours and leaks have given us a glimpse of what we can expect from Phone (2).

 Here, we compile everything we know about the unreleased device.